Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Symmetric hypothesis testing

 \begin{proposition} In symmetric hypothesis testing of two quantum states with average probability of conclusive outcome satisfying $\pavg_n \sim \exp(-n Z)$, the average error $\perravg_n \sim \exp( - n E)$ can be achieved if and only if

 or equivalently

 \end{proposition}

 This once again gives a precise characterisation of the achievable trade-offs in this setting.
 The quantities appearing in~\eqref{eq:symmetric_posts_exponent} are not quite the Han--Kobayashi anti-divergences that we encountered earlier, but they are closely related and have indeed already found applications: they exactly quantify the asymptotic performance of a family of quantum Neyman--Pearson tests~\cite{mosonyi_2015}, or the asymptotic error exponent of variants of smoothed max-relative entropy~\cite{li_2023,regula_2025}.
-In the latter sense, and following the notation of~\cite{regula_2025}, Eq.~\eqref{eq:symmetric_posts_exponent} can be understood as the minimum between the error exponent of $\wt{D}_{\max}^\ve(\rho\|\sigma)$ and the error exponent of $\wt{D}_{\max}^\ve(\sigma\|\rho)$.